swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ```
 Now find the entry for `cgi.fix_pathinfo`.
 Change the value from `0` to `1`.
 The line should read `cgi.fix_pathinfo=1`.

 You may want to make some additional performance changes to PHP based on your server.
-If you want to change things such as how much memory is available to WordPress or how large of a file you can upload, you'll need to make these changes inside of the **php.ini** file as well.
+If you want to change things such as how much memory is available to WordPress or how large of a file you can upload, you'll need to make these changes inside **php.ini** as well.
 Below are some changes that may be of use to you.
 Each server is different, so you'll want to alter these values based on your site's needs.
 ```
 upload_max_filesize = 32M
 post_max_size = 48M